josephsmi2013/TemplateWPFApp/README.md

 * Select ok.
 This should create the connection string
 * Give database a name.
 Can be same as database project name
 * Select “Save Profile As”, choose the “PublishLocations” folder.
 Keep filename the same.
-* Should be able to use the SQL Server Object browser to review now
+* Select "Publish".
+Should be able to use the SQL Server Object browser to review now
+* Check In changes using Team Explorer (instructions above)